What is the Dalai Lama?

 Where to encounter the lineage in the index

-The Dalai Lama is the figurehead of Tibetan Buddhism in the contemporary Western imagination, but the index's most explicit engagement with Vajrayāna practice runs through the Karma Kagyü lineage — a different Tibetan school — via Pema Chödrön. *When Things Fall Apart* and her course on awakening compassion are the two most-present rows of practical Vajrayāna instruction in the corpus, both rooted in the school Chögyam Trungpa carried out of Tibet in the same exile generation.
-The bodhicitta and tonglen curriculum the two works centre on is shared across all four major Tibetan schools, including the Gelug; the Dalai Lama's own teachings on the same material are widely available in print and audio but are not indexed at this writing.
-The Merton entry carries the inter-religious dialogue side of the late-career work.
-The Thich Nhat Hanh entry carries the friendship with the Vietnamese Zen teacher with whom the Dalai Lama maintained one of the longer cross-school correspondences of the twentieth century.
-The institutional Tibetan Buddhism the Dalai Lama heads — the Gelug — is more present in the lexicon as historical context than as media, with the Vajrayāna and Mahāyāna entries mapping the philosophical and practice substrates the school inherits.
+The Dalai Lama is the figurehead of Tibetan Buddhism in the contemporary Western imagination.
+The index's most direct engagement with Vajrayāna practice, however, runs through the Karma Kagyü lineage via Pema Chödrön. *When Things Fall Apart* and her course on awakening compassion are the most present examples of practical Vajrayāna instruction in the corpus.
+Both are rooted in the school Chögyam Trungpa carried out of Tibet during the same exile generation.
+The bodhicitta and tonglen curriculum they centre on is shared across all four major Tibetan schools, including the Gelug.

 What the role isn't